TwelfthDoctor1/TD1-TS4-Mods/Occult Hybrid Unlocker/README.md

 I might post this later on MTS.

 WARNING: Having Occults with secondary form to be mixed together may have undesirable results on the secondary form.
 CAS will also delete your secondary form.
 (Mainly for vampires, not sure of mermaids and aliens)

 IMPORTANT NOTE: The needs panel, Perk Unlocker and Secondary Form will break or have issues, use mods linked above to fix them (Applies for Vampire-Spellcaster-Mermaid Occult Hybrids of any combination)
-Offer Rite of Ascension open for Occults.

-Ask Rite of Ascension opened for Occults, Ask How To Use Magic should also work.

-Rite of Ascension still present, the interaction is not autonomous, just ignore it.
-Using the interaction will do the same thing except no trait is given.

-Normally there is only one option for Ask How to Use Magic.
-I had Zer0′s Vampire-Witches mod which now makes it 2.

-There is a partial conflict regarding Ask How to use Magic, read below for workaround.

-The aformentioned issue with Servos.
-Perks panel missing.
-Without Iced Cream’s Motive Sort Override mod, Curses and Charge Globe will be missing.

-Turn Into Vampire Option Unlocked for Spellcasters.
-Aliens and mermaids will have issues pertaining to this.

-Ask to Turn option unlocked for Spellcasters.
-Aliens and mermaids will have issues pertaining to this.

 Addon Version (Requires RoM and Spellbook Injector):